cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 Each line of each file of the input data must be parsed to extract the domain names.
 Once a domain name has been extracted, it will need to be resolved.
 You are provided with source code for a function that can take a domain name and return an IPv4 address of the form ``xxx.xxx.xxx.xxx.``, which you must write to a file.

-A naive first approach is to write a serial program of the following form:
+A naive first approach would be to write a serial program of the following form:
 ```
 for each file
   for each line of file